EmmaSteinman/cs372/project/pintos_7.md

 Bits 12...31, the top 20 bits of the physical address of a frame.
 The low 12 bits of the frame's address are always 0.

-Other bits are either reserved or uninteresting in a Pintos context and should be set to@tie{}0.
+Other bits are either reserved or uninteresting in a Pintos context and should be set to 0.

 Header threads/pte.h defines three functions for working with page table entries: